dxoverdy/Integrating-Alpha2MQTT-with-Home-Assistant/README.md

 Download Alpha One Minute State.json from the GitHub repository and follow the steps as per Node-RED - Alpha Ten Second State.json

-_You probably won't need to configure the 'Mosquitto Broker' but it is good practice to check and ensure the MQTT node is connected!_
+_You probably won't need to configure the 'Mosquitto Broker' again however it would be good practice to check and ensure the MQTT node is connected!_

 ## Node-RED - Alpha Five Minute State.json
 This flow imports the data from the five minute state from Alpha2MQTT and presents the results to Home Assistant as sensors.